 Through practising mindfulness we increase our awareness of all aspects of our experience, including our thoughts and how these can affect how we feel and what we do.
 There are times when we can all find ourselves on automatic pilot, doing something without fully noticing.
 This can contribute to us reacting in unhelpful ways, which may be self-limiting or self-defeating, and mindfulness can help us to respond to these experiences more effectively.
 Beneath the waves of our difficult experiences we can connect with the breath and a greater sense of calmness and clarity.
 As Jon Kabat-Zinn has said “you can’t stop the waves, but you can learn to surf”.

-Joining a mindfulness course can enhance well-being, help cope with stress and improve mood.
+Mindfulness Courses can enhance well-being, help cope with stress and improve mood.